-The vast majority of rural population is deprived of basic medical facilities due to lack of healthcare infrastructure in these parts of the country.
-SBI Foundation is committed to bring about positive changes in the lives of underprivileged sections of society.
+The vast majority of the rural population is deprived of basic medical facilities due to lack of healthcare infrastructure in these parts of the country.
+SBI Foundation is committed to bringing about positive changes in the lives of underprivileged sections of society.
 We have partnered with Impact India Foundation to take free medical treatment which includes surgeries conducted for the restoration of sight, movement, hearing, correction of facial deformities and the prevention and treatment of epilepsy and dental problems, all free of cost, to the underprivileged in remote areas using world’s first state of art hospital on train “Life Line express, This year we took Life Line express to three remote locations, Goalpara in Assam, Junagarh Rd.
 Bhavanipatna, Kalahandi district in Odisha and Kazipet, Warangal district in Telangana.
 The medical services rendered are in the area of:

 Distribution of aids & appliances